linkages/vic-presentation/PITCHME.md

 ## Nat/Bridge
 @snapend

-@snap[west span-100]
-When the container makes outbound requests, they are NAT'ed through the VCH
+When the container makes outbound requests, they are NAT'ed through the VCH.

-This is the default method that is used when deploying a container
+This is the default method that is used when deploying a container.

-This is **NOT** the preffered method for container networking
+This is **NOT** the preffered method for container networking.
-@snapend

 ---
 @snap[north-west]